operasoftware/devopera/articles/_posts/2010-09-09-creating-web-content-for-tv.md

 ---
-title: Creating web content for TV
+title: Creating Web Content for TV
 authors:
 - patrick-lauke
 intro: 'This guide is aimed at web developers wishing to optimize their web sites and applications for better compatibility with web-enabled/connected televisions, with a particular emphasis on the Opera Device SDK and its functionality.'